adam-mcdaniel/maroon-lang/README.md

 #### Stack

 maroon is a stack based language, and a weird one at that.
 There is no differentiation between data that's already been parsed and data that hasn't.
-Data that's been parsed is pushed to the back of the stack, and parsed data is popped off the front.
+Data that's been parsed is pushed to the back of the stack, and data to be parsed is popped off the front.
 When a function is called, it pops its argument off the back.

 #### Strings